pradeepcep/qwaver/README.md

 * pre-populate for a new database two queries: list public tables, list columns given a table name
 * list users in an organization
 * automatically add "admin" to new organizations
+* automatically add a limit to every query

 #### Issues:
 * query parameters no longer recommending last specified